XiaoMi/themis/readme.md

 ### Performance Test

-The [percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable.
-The following table shows the result:
+The [percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable as follow table.

 | | BigTable | Percolator | Relative |
 |-------------|---------|------------------|---------------------|
 | Read/s      | 15513    | 14590            | 0.94               |
 | Write/s     | 31003     | 7232            | 0.23               |

-We evaluate the performance of themis under similar cicumstances with percolator's test  and give the relative drop compared with HBase.
+We evaluate the performance of themis under similar cicumstances with percolator's test and give the relative drop compared to HBase.

 Evaluation of themisGet.
 Load 10g data into HBase firstly and then test themisGet: